zachpmanson/notes/notes/Projects/Penultimate Guitar.md

 ---
-tags:
-  - nextjs
-  - prisma
 subtitle: Penultimate Guitar is an alternate frontend for Ultimate Guitar.
 ---
 It focuses on mobile usability and Spotify integration.
 All features are available on mobile*.

-It is built with TypeScript, Next.js, and Tailwind and deployed on Vercel.
-It works in tandem with a Postgres instance on a DigitalOcean through Prisma.
+It is built with [[TypeScript]], Next.js, and Tailwind and deployed on Vercel.
+It works in tandem with a Postgres instance on a DigitalOcean through [[Prisma]].
 The source code takes a lot of inspiration from [[Alculator]].
 Over time I've added account syncing with Spotify OAuth using NextAuth, and migrated the backend to tRPC.

 Features include: